Chicago Statement on Biblical Inerrancy: Reception

-Leading inerrantists regard the Chicago Statement as a very thorough statement of what they mean by "inerrancy".

-The statement has been compared to the Second Vatican Council Decree Dei verbum in addressing issues of the historical critical method and affirming inerrancy.

 Criticism within evangelicalism

 Old Testament theologian Peter Enns was greatly critical of the statement saying, "Much of what burdens CSBI can be summed up as failing to reflect adequately on the nature of inspiration.
 The irony is clear.
 In their efforts to protect biblical authority, the framers define inspiration in a way that does not account well for how the Bible actually behaves."

 Theologian Roger Olson recognised the political elements of the statements: "In all such efforts, projects, there is a perceived 'enemy' to be excluded."
 He adds: "When I look at the Chicago Statement on inerrancy and its signatories I believe it is more a political (in the broad sense) statement than a clear, precise, statement of perfect agreement among the signatories.
 In other words, what was really going on there... was driven by a shared concern to establish and patrol 'evangelical boundaries'."

 Criticism of position on evolution

-The Hermeneutics statement was received negatively by scientists of Christian persuasion; it specifically came out against what it called "evolutionism":
+The Hermeneutics statement specifically came out against what it called "evolutionism":